 Talented students of STEPS Performing Arts will delight audiences of all ages with their production and invite you to escape to “Central Park Zoo” and join them on a transatlantic musical adventure.

-Based on the DreamWorks Animation Motion Picture, Paula Harrison, director said the musical is very upbeat, fun, and colourful and will have you tapping your feet, singing and you will definitely “Like to Move it!”
+Based on the DreamWorks Animation Motion Picture, Paula Harrison, the director said the musical is very upbeat, fun, and colourful and will have you tapping your feet, singing and you will definitely “Like to Move it!”

 The show opens in Central Park Zoo, New York with the full cast performing ‘It’s Showtime’ costumed in a 1960’s theme.
 Here we meet Alex (Caley McCulloch), Marty (Aria Chiari), Gloria (Abby Ozanne) Melman (Flynn Harris), Mason (Libby Fraser), Skpper (Evita Cameron), Private (Matilda Vahey Bourne), Kowalski (Ruby Cook) and Rico (Tamsin Cleghorn) and various New York citizen and other animals.